chef/chef-oss-practices/CODE_OF_CONDUCT.md

-  - The **Project Maintainers** are expected to conduct their behavior in line with the Code of Conduct and are individually responsible for both escalating to a **Community Advocate** in case of witnessing an incident, and helping to foster the community and its members
+  - The **Project Maintainers** are expected to conduct their behavior in line with the Code of Conduct and are individually responsible for both escalating to a **Community Advocate** in case of witnessing an incident, and helping to foster the community
   - A **Community Member** is anyone who participates with the community whether in-person or via online channels.
 Community members are responsible for following the community guidelines, suggesting updates to the guidelines